Extinguish PTSD Fund

 To apply, send an email to info@aafrf.org with the following information:

-Personal statement regarding your motivation for pursuing EMDR Basic Training and your experience/interest in working with the first responder population.
+• A personal statement regarding your motivation for pursuing EMDR Basic Training or EMDR Certification and your experience/interest in working with the first responder population.

-Your selected EMDR Basic Training course and one first-responder-focused continuing education course (required to be considered for the grant).
+• Your selected EMDR Basic Training or EMDR Certification course and one first-responder-focused continuing education course.